Bruh722/ccjs200/README.md

 ### Lesson 20 - Tuesday 4/16/24

 * Reminder: Assignment #3 will be distributed on Friday 4/19 and will be due at the end of the day (11:59pm) on Friday 4/26.
-* Today, we consider normal distributions and sampling distributions.
+* Today, we consider normal distributions, sampling distributions, and the central limit theorem.

 #### Example 1: waiting time between verdict and sentencing.